fcsonline/node-telescope-server/README.md

 **Overview**

-This is a small tutorial to connect [Stellarium](http://www.stellarium.org/ "Stellarium software") with a Celestron telescope, and control it remotly.
+This is a small tutorial to connect [Stellarium](http://www.stellarium.org/ "Stellarium software") with a Celestron telescope, and control it remotely.
 The next diagram describes all the required elements to build your own homemade planetarium.

 ![](http://img18.imageshack.us/img18/3122/90805307.png)